-PREREQUISITE: OAD 101 with minimum grade of "C" or permission of instructor.
+PREREQUISITE: OAD 101 with minimum grade of "C" or permission of instructor and exemption from placement testing or appropriate placement scores in reading.

 This course is designed to develop an awareness of the responsibilities and opportunities of the office professional through classroom instruction.
 Emphasis is on current operating functions, practices and procedures, work habits, attitudes, oral and written communication and professionalism.
 Upon completion, the student should be able to demonstrate the ability to effectively function in an office support role.